Photo by Molly DeCoudreaux

 When you think of a chocolate factory, a hip and airy space in the heart of one of the city's hottest neighborhoods may not spring to mind.
-But therein lies the surprise that is Dandelion Chocolate: part factory, part cafe, part boutique, and in the heart of the Mission.
+But therein lies the surprise that is Dandelion Chocolate: part factory, part café, part boutique, and located in the heart of the Mission.
 Like beans for coffee and grapes for wine, Dandelion brings the idea of single-origin sourcing to each bar it creates.
-Rather than add strange ingredients to alter the flavor of the chocolate, there are just two ingredients—cocoa beans and sugar—which allowis each bean’s unique flavor and terroir to shine.
-Drop in for hot chocolate (with handmade marshmallows) or a chocolate dessert created by Dandelion's pastry chef, shop for gifts, and take a twirl through the factory where beans are roasted, cracked, sorted, winnowed, ground, and tempered before being molded.
+Rather than add strange ingredients to alter the flavor of the chocolate, Dandelion uses just two ingredients—cocoa beans and sugar—which allows each bean’s unique flavor and terroir to shine.
+Drop in for hot chocolate (with handmade marshmallows) or a chocolate dessert created by Dandelion's pastry chef, shop for gifts, and take a twirl through the factory, where beans are roasted, cracked, sorted, winnowed, ground, and tempered before being molded.
 Each bar is wrapped by hand in gorgeous paper and ribbon and affixed with a label that tells a story about the cocoa bean's origin.
 For a deeper dive into chocolate, Dandelion has a schedule of classes for adults and kids, and even leads trips to cocoa farms.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 San Francisco's Dandelion Chocolate is a MUST if you love chocolate.
 This bean-to-bar chocolate factory recently opened and already they have a following.
 In the small café in front of the factory you can sample different types of chocolate and order a few chocolate treats.
 I adored the cold chocolate drink (think hot cocoa chilled down) and the chocolate pie --- uh, YUM!
 Nice vibe.
 They also offer workshops where you can learn all there is to know about chocolate and even try your hand at making your own!